The Easy 8: Our Top Back to School Tips September 1, 2018

 If your kids take packed lunches to school, make sandwiches the night before and put in fridge overnight.
 Snacks can be boxed up and refrigerated too!

-4. Early bird catches the worm
+4. The early bird catches the worm

 Set the clock 15 mins early so you leave on time.
 Get yourself dressed before getting the kids up – if you’re telling them off for being in their pyjamas when you’re still in yours you’re fighting a losing battle!